groep10/documents/README.txt

 ------ CONTROLS ------

-Forward: Arrow-Up
+Forward: Arrow-Up or "W"
-Backward: Arrow-Down
+Backward: Arrow-Down or "S"
-Steer Left: Arrow-Left
+Steer Left: Arrow-Left or "A"
-Steer Right: Arrow-Right
+Steer Right: Arrow-Right or "D"

 Shoot: Ctrl or Left-Mouse-Button